squid-cache/squid-cache.github.io/KnowledgeBase/Solaris.rst

  pkg install sunstudioexpress SUNWbtool
 }}}

+==== com_err.h: warning: ignoring #pragma ident ====
+This problem occurs with certain kerberos library headers distributed with Solaris 10.
+It has been fixed in later release of the kerberos library.

 {X} Unfortunately the {{{/usr/include/kerberosv5/com_err.h}}} system-include file sports a #pragma directive which is not compatible with gcc.

+There are several options available:

+ 1. Upgrading your library to a working version is the recommended best option.

+ 2. Applying a patch distributed with Squid ( {{{contrib/solaris/solaris-krb5-include.patch}}} ) which updates the krb5.h header to match the one found in later working krb5 library releases.

-A possible fix is to change the line
+ 3. Editing com_err.h directly to change the line
 {{{
 #pragma ident   "%Z%%M% %I%     %E% SMI"
 }}}